sujithkumar83/Web-Scraping/README.md

 Attempt to learn scraping using Scrapy.

 ## Objectives
-Use Web scraping to scrape data off the GCP report.
+- Use Web scraping to scrape data off the GCP report.
-Use SQLlite to host the data automatically
+- Use SQLlite to host the data automatically
-Stand a report in D3.js to start cost reporting
+- Stand a report in D3.js to start cost reporting

+## Objectives
+- Scrapy can scrape 960 web pages per minute.
+Depends on PC (8 GB RAM)

 ##Other Resources
 10 Best Machine Learning & Deep Learning Courses [2019] [UPDATED]